Brilliant rotation not enough for Tigers

 The Tigers have won three straight AL Central titles and reached the ALCS each of those years.
-The 2012 season ended when Detroit was swept in the World Series by San Francisco, and this year's team nearly won the pennant again on the strength of a stellar starting rotation.
+The 2012 season ended when Detroit was swept in the World Series by San Francisco, and this year’s team nearly won the pennant again on the strength of a strong starting rotation.

 Scherzer, Justin Verlander, Anibal Sanchez and Doug Fister combined for a 2.39 ERA as starters in the postseason, but the Tigers weren’t able to take advantage.
 After beating Oakland in a five-game division series, Detroit blanked Boston 1-0 in Game 1 of the ALCS and had a 5-0 lead in Game 2 - but David Ortiz’s series-turning grand slam off closer Joaquin Benoit helped the Red Sox rally to win that game.

 In Game 3, Justin Verlander allowed his only run of the postseason, and that was enough for a 1-0 win by Boston.
 Detroit’s once-powerful offense became increasingly limited because of injuries to Miguel Cabrera and Prince Fielder’s inability to hit for power.

 A grand slam by Shane Victorino — again off a Detroit reliever after Scherzer had been pulled — enabled the Red Sox to end the series with a win in Game 6.